Treefold/FMI-Robotics/LaboratoryHomework/README.md

 Lab4-4x7Digits_Display - using a joystick change the digits from a 4 7Digits display: (2 states)

-                              - Locked   (change the current digit value by going up and down)
+                              -   Locked - DP not blinking (change the current digit value by going up   and down)
-                              - UnLocked (change the current digit       by going left and right)
+                              - UnLocked - DP     blinking (change the current digit       by going left and right)
                               * press the joystick to change between states